 Florida – Family Empowerment Scholarship, formerly Gardiner

 EdChoice estimates 11% of public school students in Florida are eligible for funding.

-If you live in Florida, your child goes to a public school and needs extra learning help – you should be look into Florida’s Gardiner Scholarship Program.
+If you live in Florida, your child goes to a public school and needs extra learning help – you should be look into Florida’s Family Empowerment Scholarship Program.
 It gives students with special needs an opportunity to set up and Education Savings Account and receive state funds.
 It is administered by an approved scholarship funding organization (SFO).
 The program is administered by two state-approved nonprofit scholarship funding organizations: The A.A.A.
 Scholarship Program and Step up for Students.
 The average grant, which would typically cover multiple services is around $10,500.

 Arizona Empowerment Scholarship Accounts

 EdChoice estimates that 22% of Arizona public school students are eligible.